<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 EMT Playbook Cover-1

 For many industry-leading brands, Enterprise Marketing Technology (EMT) tools enable teams to track, plan, and execute marketing.
-Check out this blueprint from the experts at Forrester to help your multi-located brand create an enterprise marketing strategy like no other.
+Check out this blueprint from Forrester experts to help enterprise teams achieve efficiency.

 Published by Pica9 June 13, 2019